 “Quis Custodiet Ipsos Custodes?”
 The mission of the Custodial Branches shall be to check the Powers delegated to government to secure the Rights of the People.
-Their power is strictly on governments and their officials in the performance of their duties.
+Their power is strictly on governments and the performance of the people who work in them.

 Congress may not modify any of the enumerated functions of the Custodial Branches or put any duties outside their jurisdiction, without the Branch’s approval (Congressmen like doing their dirty deeds without interruptions, right?), but may add to its duties, if it provides funding.

 ARTICLE 1: THE INTEGRITY BRANCH

 The power to secure the Integrity of the Federal Government shall be vested in an Inspector General of the United States of America.
 He shall have been a senior-Level Investigator for at least one year in order to be eligible to the Office, have attained the Age of thirty-five Years,

 been fourteen Years a Citizen of the United States, met the base qualifications for officeholders in Part II, Article 1, Section 2, and be eligible for a Top Secret security clearance.
 He, and the Vice

 Inspector General, shall hold their offices for a non-consecutive term of six years and shall be elected in exactly the same manner as Federal executives, with the certificates for electoral votes sealed and immediately transmitted to the seat of the government of the United States, directed to the President of the Senate.
 Cases of disability of the Inspector General and Vice-Inspector General shall be handled in the same manner as that of the President and Vice-President.